Elizabeth Durack: Art

 Her work was notable for the way it combined and reflected both western and aboriginal perceptions of the world.
 Based for much of her life in remote parts of north and central Western Australia, far from the metropolitan centres of mainstream artistic activity, Durack received stimulus and inspiration from sources quite different from those of her contemporaries, e.g. William Dobell, Arthur Boyd, Albert Tucker, et al. Separated by both geography and gender, her talent emerged "... original, versatile and persistent, a xerophytic adaptation, almost, to a particularly harsh environment".

-From August 1946 when she held her first exhibition in Perth, to July 2000 when an exhibition planned by the artist was held posthumously in London, Elizabeth Durack held 65 solo exhibitions and participated in many group shows.
+August 1946 saw her first exhibition in Perth.
+In 1951 she had a joint exhibition with the potter Eileen Constance Keys.
+They put their work together in still-life arrangements inspired by Georges Braque.
+July 2000 was the last exhibition she planned.
+It was held posthumously in London, Elizabeth Durack held 65 solo exhibitions and participated in many group shows.
 Over that time her art evolved from simple line drawings, through part-abstract metaphorical works, to the transcendent masterworks of her last creative phase.

 Durack's work included a number of dyeline prints, hand coloured in watercolour, depicting life on a Kimberley cattle station (Ivanhoe and Lissadell pastoral stations).
 Aboriginal women and children feature in these pictures, four of which can be seen at the National Museum of Australia.